Matilda Coxe Stevenson: Early career

-Evans married James Stevenson on April 18, 1872 before he left for another expedition under Ferdinand V. Hayden to conduct geological surveys in Colorado, Idaho, Wyoming, and Utah.
-Matilda Stevenson's marriage to James changed her life; he made her more bold and adventurous, never stopping or stalling her progress as a scientist.
+Evans married James Stevenson on April 18,1872 before he left for an expedition under Ferdinand V. Hayden to conduct geological surveys in Colorado, Idaho, Wyoming, and Utah.
+Matilda Stevenson's marriage to James changed her life; he encouraged her to be bold and adventurous, never stopping or stalling her progress as a scientist.
 In 1878 Matilda Stevenson first encountered the techniques to perform an ethnographic study when she and her husband studied the Ute and Arapaho people.
-Stevenson, however, mostly taught herself how to conduct ethnographic studies.
+Stevenson, however, mostly taught herself how to conduct ethnographic studies and she would later forge off on her own.

 By 1879, the US government created the Bureau of American Ethnology (BAE); Matilda Stevenson was appointed "volunteer coadjutor [sic] in ethnology."
 The BAE under John Wesley Powell promoted the view that the native peoples in America were disappearing.
 He urged American scientists to study the Native people.
 This view was the one that Matilda Stevenson would continue espousing for the remainder of her career.
-She went with James on his BAE expeditions to the Southwest, serving as his official assistant.
-However in this assistantship, there would be no pay for Stevenson.
+She went with James on his BAE expeditions to the Southwest, serving as his official assistant, and working with the Zuni people and Hopi among others.
+In this assistantship, there would be no pay for Stevenson.

 She spent 13 years in explorations of the Rocky Mountain region with her husband.
 In the 1880s, the Stevensons' "formed the first husband-wife team in anthropology."
 During this series of BAE sanctioned expeditions Stevenson would encounter the people she would write the most about, Zuni.

 Matilda Stevenson's contributions often focused on women and family life, for which she "quickly developed a reputation as a vigorous and devoted scientist."
 However, she did not limit herself solely to women and children.
 While the particular essay The Religious Life of the Zuni Child concerns itself with a boys' initiation rite in a specific Zuni ceremony, she did not limit herself to women, family life, nor children; what she did was bring Zuni children into anthropology and made them matter.
 Matilda Stevenson was able to do anthropological work because her work on women and children was considered appropriate for a woman at the time; however, it allowed her work to extend beyond family life to a diverse set of topics.